epsi-rns/epsi-rns.github.io/_posts/desktop/2018/2018-04-17-openbox-theme.markdown

 ![openbox Theme: matclue geometry][image-ss-geometry]{: .img-responsive }

-I know it is weird, but you have a comprehensive understanding about the geometry.
+I know it is weird, but with this figure, you will have a comprehensive understanding about the window geometry.

 -- -- --